 What Is Internet Addiction?

-Internet addiction can be described as an impulse control problem or behavioral disorder that involves people excessively using online devices and being dependent on them.
-It can eventually develop into a hindrance and control their lives.
-This is a sign of addiction.
+Internet addiction can be described as an impulse control problem or behavioral addiction that involves excessively using online devices and becoming dependent on them.
+It can eventually develop into a hindrance and control a person’s life in several ways.

-As we’ve seen with gambling, addiction isn’t limited to substance abuse, and despite not being officially recognized in the DSM-5, internet addiction or pathological internet use contains many of the same traits as any other addiction.
+Despite not being an official DSM-5 diagnosis, internet addiction or pathological internet use contains many of the same traits as any other addiction.

 - Compulsive use or loss of control

 Globally, around 60% of internet users connect via mobile devices.
 For someone experiencing internet addiction, this means that even if they need to be away from their computers, they can still be connected, not notice any withdrawal symptoms, and potentially never gain awareness of their addiction.
 Internet addiction has the potential to affect social relationships, contribute to financial hardship, and lead to underperformance at work or school.